-The 8 Most Venomous Sea Snakes in the World
+The 8 Most Venomous Sea Snakes In The World

 Written by Cindy Rasmussen

-Share this post on:
+Share on:

 Water snakes live in lakes, rivers, and ponds and are non-venomous, but sea snakes are another story.
 Sea snakes live in the ocean and most are highly venomous!
 Sea snakes are only in the Indian and Pacific Ocean, preferring the warm tropical waters.
 Although most Sea Snakes are more venomous than land snakes, the number of humans harmed by sea snakes is less due to the infrequency of contact with humans.
 Many live far out at sea and never have human contact at all.
 While most sea snakes are venomous, some are more potent and some deliver more venom per bite.